idalithb/CopyEdits.-Indexing/.github/ISSUE_TEMPLATE/unit-1-poap-form.md

 1. Run `sudo journalctl -fu nethermind` in your terminal
 1. Take a screenshot of the logs
-1. Post screenshot to this issue
+1. Paste a screenshot to this issue
 1. Close `journalctl` with `Ctrl+C`
+1. Paste the Ethereum address at which you'd like to receive the Unit 1 POAP